InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Additional Qualtitative Results

 \section{Additional Qualtitative Results}

-\textbf{User Study.} We conduct a double-blind user study.
-Given two annotations, we use our dynamics model with InterDiff~\cite{xu2023interdiff} and with our proposed vertex control to generate 8 samples respectively.
-We design pairwise evaluations.
-Considering one pair from ours and another one from InterDiff, human judges are asked to determine which interaction has the better interaction quality.
-From the results of 11 human evaluations in Table~\ref{tab:user}, our approach has a success rate of 61.4\% against the baseline.
+\textbf{Interaction Retrieval.} We here visualize the intermediate retrieval results.
+Figure~\ref{fig:retrie} depicts the results from learning-based retrieval, resulting in a diverse set of interactions that are both high-quality and semantically aligned.

-\textbf{Interaction Retrieval.} In addition to the results in the main paper and the demo video, we here visualize the intermediate retrieval results.
-Fig.~\ref{fig:retrie} depicts both the handcraft retrieval and learning-based retrieval procedure, resulting in a diverse set of interactions that are both high-quality and semantically aligned.
+\textbf{Qualitative Experiments on OMOMO dataset.} Figure~\ref{fig:omomo} exemplifies our method that is able to generalize effectively to the OMOMO~\cite{li2023object} dataset, despite our dynamics model not being trained on its object geometry or annotations.